petersanchez/red-social-auth/README.markdown

 This is a django app that adds Facebook and Twitter users to your project.

-Maintainer: Chris Gilmer at FF0000
+Maintainer: Peter Volpe at FF0000

 ## Setup